Tacky's Revolt: Background

 The island of Jamaica had been under British colonial rule since the 1655 invasion of Jamaica.
 British colonists soon established a plantation economy on the island dependent on the forced labour of African slaves imported via the Atlantic slave trade.
 In 1739, Charles Leslie wrote that, "No Country excels [Jamaica] in a barbarous Treatment of Slaves, or in the cruel Methods they put them to Death."
 Tacky (leader of the rebellion) was originally from the Fante ethnic group in West Africa and had been a paramount chief in Eguaafo (in the Central region of present-day Ghana) before being taken captive by the Dutch.
 He and his lieutenants planned to take over Jamaica from the British, and to create a free and independent state.
 The uprising was inspired by the successful resistance of Free black people in Jamaica, such as the Queen Nanny during the First Maroon War of the 1730s.

 Before taken captive, Tacky was king of his village.
 He recalled selling prisoners of war of his rivals of the Ashanti, Nzema and Ahanta, off into slavery as spoils of war to British slave traders.
 He was himself taken captive when a rival state and the Dutch defeated his army in battle near Elmina and sold him into slavery, and he ended up in Jamaica.
 J. A. Jones, who claimed to have met him while being held captive by Tacky while trying to get an interview with him, wrote in his memoirs that Tacky spoke English fluently (as was common in the ruling class of Fantes at the time).
-Also according to Jones, Tacky was discovered in a cave a year before the rebellion took place, planning with his comrades: Quaw Badu, Sang, Sobadou, Fula Jati and Quantee.
+Also according to Jones, Tacky was discovered in a cave a year before the rebellion took place, planning with his comrades: Quaw Badu (Yaw Badu), Sang (Osei), Sobadou, Fula Jati and Quantee (Kwantwi).
 The liberation movement was a coordinated island-wide conspiracy, led by a secret network of Coromantee.